 Driving to Orlando

-Driving to Orlando can be a great option for some.
+Driving to Orlando can be a great option.
 There are many reasons that make driving to Orlando a more appealing option than flying.
 Sometimes the cost of flying can be significantly more than driving, especially if you have a larger family.
 Some people prefer to have their own car to use during the trip.
 Some people don’t like to fly or live close enough to the area that flying is not an economical option.

 Strategies for Saving on Gasoline